rosano/launchlet-extension/README.md

 The extension makes it possible to set shortcuts using the *Signature* for any *Recipe* saved in the Composer.

 For example, by default there is a shortcut of `Alt+Shift+2` for the signature `XYZAlfa`.
 This means that a *Recipe* with the *Signature* `XYZAlfa` should run with the key combination `Alt+Shift+2` — replace `XYZAlfa` with the *Signature* from your own *Recipe* to customize the shortcut.

+The version of Launchlet built in the Composer has the *Signature* `LBXShortcutDefault`.